uwegeercken/datagenerator2/README.md

       - name: city
         valuesFile: /home/uwe/development/datagenerator2/categories/city.category
       - name: number
-        dataType: integer
         valuesFile: /home/uwe/development/datagenerator2/categories/number.category

 ## Running the datagenerator tool
+To run the tool you must pass at least two arguments to the program as shown below.
+These point to the program configuration file and the data configuration file.
+There are additional arguments available which can be used to override the values specified in the configuration yaml files.

-To run the tool:
+Run the datagenerator tool:

     java -cp . com.datamelt.utilities.datagenerator.DataGenerator -pc=<program configuration file> -dc=<data configuration file>

-You can get help about the available program arguments by running
+You can get help about the available program arguments by running:

     java -cp . com.datamelt.utilities.datagenerator.DataGenerator --help

 See the sample yaml file for the program configuration in this repository under: src/main/resources/config.

-The program arguments allow you to override some the values specified in the yaml files.

-last update: uwe geercken - uwe.geercken@web.de - 2023-07-04
+last update: uwe geercken - uwe.geercken@web.de - 2023-07-06